cardfaux/boat-app/README.md

 - php artisan make:migration create_status_column_for_listings_tabel --table=listings
 - run the migration for adding the column php artisan migrate
 - and add the status to the ListingController

+# Make model for Photo and make migration and seed with

+- php artisan make:model Photo -m -s

+# Make a controller for the PhotoController

+- php artisan make:controller Admin/PhotoController --resource